vierbergenlars/php-semver/README.md

 ## Thanks to

 All contributors (https://github.com/vierbergenlars/php-semver/graphs/contributors)

-@isaacs, and everyone who worked on [node-semver](https://github.com/isaacs/node-semver)
+@isaacs and other contributors to [node-semver](https://github.com/isaacs/node-semver)